Lewandowski-commits/case-study-duckdb/README.md

 # Case study using dbt and duckdb
 This is a case study solved using a forked dbt project relying on a duckdb database.
 Original readme of the source repo is available [here](https://github.com/dbt-labs/jaffle_shop_duckdb).

-*Note:* original schema names from the case study challenge descriptions are not used - instead schemas from the forked projects are used due to time constraints on the challenge.
+*Note:* original schema names from the case study challenge descriptions are not used (except for [Challenge C](#challenge-c) - instead schemas from the forked projects are used due to time constraints on the challenge.

 ## Challenge A